 Morphine

-And at the same time, in 1989, Mark Sandman’s band “Morphine” debuted in Newton, Massachusetts.
-It was different from other bands because it had two baritones, which were vocals and a saxophone, and a two-string bass instead of a guitar.
+Simultaneously, in 1989, Mark Sandman’s band “Morphine” made its debut in Newton, Massachusetts.
+The band stood out from its contemporaries by featuring two baritones, one for vocals and one for saxophone, and a two-string bass instead of a guitar.

 Bohren & der Gore Club